ZhangShiyue/translate/README.rst

         Tom avait un _UNK _UNK .

 To figure out the reason of poor performance, I inspected the "alignments" of attention model.
 And I found a bug in original code.
-I found the alignments is almost same through out a sentence, which is contradict to the goal of attention, to find related source words to attend.
+I found the alignments are almost same through out a sentence, which is contradict to the goal of attention, to find related source words to attend.
+I also found this problem on BTEC Zh-En data.
+I believe this is a common problem no matter which data you use.

 So, I examined 'seq2seq.py' code carefully, and found the original initialization of 'AttnV' variable is quite improper.
-'AttnV' is randomly initialized from [-sqrt(3), +sqrt(3)] uniform distribution, so initial value is too large which makes initial alignments approximate to a one-hot vector and thus the gradients on 'AttenV', 'AttnW' are rather small.
+'AttnV' is randomly initialized from [-sqrt(3), +sqrt(3)] uniform distribution, so initial value is so large that makes initial alignments approximate to a one-hot vector and thus the gradients on 'AttenV', 'AttnW' are rather small.
 Therefore, the alignment model cannot be trained.